Nurture the Next Generation of Exceptional Nurses

 Tuition and Financial Aid

 Our CCNE- accredited Master’s in Nursing Education program costs $825 per credit hour, with 42 total credits.
-Utica College is dedicated to making an advanced education accessible and affordable and offers many avenues for financial aid.Learn More
+Utica University is dedicated to making an advanced education accessible and affordable and offers many avenues for financial aid.Learn More

 You’ll work directly with graduate nursing faculty who have years of combined experience not only in health care but also nursing education.
 They’ll pass along their real-world experiences from both the classroom and their nursing practice.